Chris Hogan (American football): 2018 season

-Hogan appeared in all 16 games for the Patriots, but was utilized less than in previous seasons.
+Hogan appeared in all 16 games for the Patriots, but was used less than in previous seasons.
 Despite a promising Week 2 against the Jacksonville Jaguars, where he recorded his second career regular-season game with two receiving touchdowns in the 31–20 loss, he had over five targets in just two games, zero receptions in four games, and failed to break 80 yards in any game.
 His only other touchdown reception came in Week 15.
 His 532 receiving yards in the regular season was fifth on the team; he had been fourth in 2017 despite playing just nine games.

 The Patriots reached their third straight Super Bowl after defeating both the Los Angeles Chargers in the Divisional Round and Kansas City Chiefs in the AFC Championship.
 Against the Chiefs in the AFC title game, Hogan had five catches for 45 yards, including a one-handed reception on third-and-8 in the fourth-quarter to sustain the Patriots' scoring drive to regain the lead at 31–28.
 In Super Bowl LIII, Hogan had no catches on six targets, but the Patriots won by a score of 13–3 against the Los Angeles Rams.